 The District is a member of the Flathead Crossroads Interlocal Agreement which is a collaborative effort by the school districts of Flathead County to meet the needs of students who have severe emotional/behavioral needs.
 The Special Education Directors from the participating district will serve as the Advisory Board of the Interlocal.
 Evergreen School District, Flathead County, Montana is the host District.
 Each District electing to participate agrees to provide fiscal responsibility to the Host District which includes a participation fee based of \$200 for each participating student.
 Each District is charged a fee for each student participating in the program.
-For the fiscal year ended June 30, 2022, the District had a few student participating in the Interlocal.
-The total paid during the fiscal year was \$52,594.
+For the fiscal year ended June 30, 2023, the District did not have students participating in the Interlocal so was not required to make payment.